Frequently Asked Questions

 • What is the hourly rate?

-Formic systems are billed monthly, but we often translate that to an hourly rate for easy comparison to labor rates.
-The hourly rate depends on the application, your usage rate, and contract lifetime, but it ranges from $8 per hour to $40 per hour.
-In general, longer contracts, simpler applications, and higher usage equate to lower hourly wage.
-Another benefit: The overtime rate is discounted down from the standard rate!
-Our systems typically save customers 42% on their OpEx relative to manual labor on the first day.
+Formic systems are billed monthly, based on a specified hourly rate.
+The hourly rate depends on the application, your usage rate, and contract term, but it typically ranges from $8 per hour to $40 per hour.
+In general, longer contracts, simpler applications, and higher usage equate to a lower hourly rate.
+Another benefit: The overtime rate is discounted from the standard rate!
+Our systems have saved customers up to 42% on their OpEx relative to manual labor on the first day.

 • How fast can you deploy a system for us?

-Scoping to deployment can occur in as little as 6 weeks.
-The actual time depends on your application and how quickly we can gather the info we need and lead time of the all the components we need to purchase.
+Scoping to deployment can occur in as little as 4 weeks.
+The actual time depends on your application, how quickly we can gather the information we need, and the lead time for obtaining all the components needed for the system.

-• What happens when we add new SKUs to our production?
+• What happens when we add new SKUs & products to our production?

-To address changeovers and future needs, we offer one free programming addition per year, barring any new hardware.
-In the event that new hardware is needed, we can work with you in one of three ways: 1) Increase the contract term to offset the additional system cost.
-2) Increase the hourly billing rate for the remainder of the contract.
-3) Pass through the additional cost in one single payment.
+To address changing needs, we generally offer one free programming addition per year (sometimes more), barring any new hardware.
+In the event that new hardware is needed, we can usually work with you in one of three ways: 1) Increase the contract term to offset the additional system cost; 2) Increase the hourly billing rate for the remainder of the contract; or 3) Pass through the additional cost in one single payment.

 • How do I financially account for a Formic system?